WillSullivan/idownvotedbecause/stackoverflow/imageofanexception.md

 ---
+title: Picture of an exception
-title: ...a picture of your exception isn't helpful
+byline: a picture of your exception isn't helpful
 permalink: imageofanexception/
 categories: stackoverflow
 ---